Lean for Business Processes

-Lean Business Processes uses Lean techniques – like value stream mapping, 5S workplace organization and error-proofing, etc., – to attack the underlying causes of waste in office and support functions and eliminate them.
+Lean For Services and Admin uses Lean techniques – like value stream mapping, 5S workplace organization and error-proofing, etc., – to attack the underlying causes of waste in office and support functions and eliminate them.

 An example could involve an engineered, make-to-order product or service.
 It is advertised that it could be delivered in five weeks.
 Producing the product or work takes only one week.
 The other four weeks are tied up in planning, scheduling – all the front office activities.

-Interest in Lean Front Office should be increasing as manufacturers look at the Lean Enterprise as a whole and how waste can be eliminated from all functions.
+Interest in Lean for Office and Administration should be increasing as manufacturers look at the Lean Enterprise as a whole and how waste can be eliminated from all functions.

 One of the problems in implementing the Lean principles is that waste in the front office is more difficult to see than on the shop floor.
 But it is in every process and transaction.
 While waste on the shop floor may be more obvious, waste in office and administrative processes can be more costly.
 When a large invoice is not collected, a sales proposal is delivered late, or a quote contains errors, these wastes translate into lost business and erode the bottom line.
 Millions of dollars can be at stake.